bosass/Readable-Tarots-Balatro-mod-/README.md

 Using Balatro Mod Manager is recomened, but not required.
 1. Install [Steammoded](https://github.com/Steamodded/smods)
 2. Install [Malverk](https://github.com/Eremel/Malverk)
+3. Download the latest release of this mod (from release page)
-3. Download and unzip this mod folder to your Balatro mods folder, usually AppData\Roaming\Balatro\Mods
+4. Unzip the mod folder into your Balatro mods folder, usually AppData\Roaming\Balatro\Mods
-4. In Balatro go to Options>Textures, select and apply Readable Tarots
+5. In Balatro go to Options>Textures, select and apply Readable Tarots